Essential Mortgage Statistics to Be Aware Of

 (SmartAsset)

 Finance experts and mortgage lenders have always recommended that you make a down payment that’s worth 20% of your new home’s purchase price.
 This advice has morphed from realistic to aspirational in modern real estate circles.
 Many homes are now purchased with 1% down payments.
-Mortgage origination statistics point to rising home prices as a big factor, and as a result, there is no sign that this trend will reverse any time soon.
+Rising home prices are a big factor, and as a result, there is no sign that this trend will reverse any time soon.

 More than 6 million home sales occur in the United States every year.